 2018 Bering Sea Larval Fish and Plankton Survey

-NOAA Fisheries is conducting process research aboard the NOAA Ship Oscar Dyson in the eastern Bering Sea to examine the effects of climate variability on lower trophic level zooplankton and larval fishes.
-This research is part of a long-term investigation examining factors contributing to recruitment variability of key economic and ecologically important fishes including walleye pollock, Pacific cod, rock sole, and sablefish.
+NOAA Fisheries is conducting process research aboard the NOAA Ship Oscar Dyson in the eastern Bering Sea to examine the effects of climate variability on lower trophic level zooplankton and larval fish.
+This research is part of a long-term investigation examining factors contributing to recruitment variability of key economic and ecologically important fish including walleye pollock, Pacific cod, rock sole, and sablefish.
 Results are used to evaluate recruitment potential of groundfish species, resolve underlying mechanisms of variation, and forecast recruitment strength.
 Ecosystem data are also collected as part of this research including information on ocean currents, heat and salt content, nutrients, phytoplankton, and zooplankton.
 The survey ends on June 1 with the ship returning to Dutch Harbor, AK.

 2018 Summer Acoustic-Trawl Pollock Survey of the Eastern Bering Sea